iremSaral/SanoTimer-ArduinoCode/README.md

 This project is currently in development...

 Please note that this code is still a work in progress and may contain bugs or incomplete features.
-Use it at your own risk.
 ### Description
 This project demonstrates how to connect a NodeMCU board to Wi-Fi and access a Firebase database.
 It utilizes the following libraries: